syncfusion-content/wpf-docs/wpf/SfDataGrid/Features.md

 3. Click OK.

-   > Note: The QuickTest Professional – [Start Page] window opens.
+   N> The QuickTest Professional – [Start Page] window opens.
 There are two tabs namely Start Page and Test in the main pane of the window.
 The content under the Start Page tab is displayed by default.